ThinkDataEd/curriculum/docs/unit3/lesson15.md

 day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Now that students learned what sensors are, ask them what data would they like to see collected on a sensor that they couldn't collect in an experiment or survey.
+Now that students learned what sensors are, ask them what data they would they like to see collected on a sensor that they couldn't collect in an experiment or survey.
 They must explain why it is difficult to collect that data in an experiment or survey, and how a sensor would make it easier to collect that data.